After speaking on-site with a local customer about his system, he inquired as to what else we were doing. A mistake on his part.

 - Our Integrated Boiler/Indirect Water Heater System occupies 1/3 to 1/2 the floor-space of others.

-- Our proprietary Fully-Iron & Cast near-boiler piping maximizes durability and distribution performance using fewer materials.
+- Our proprietary Fully-Iron & Cast near-boiler piping maximizes durability and distribution performance while using fewer materials.

 - A truly universal, multi-fueled Appliance.
 Just change the burner —– not the system!